-- 1. In the XenCenter menu, go to Tools > Options.
-The Options window opens. - 2.
-In the Updates tab, go to the Client ID section. - 3.
-Click the provided link to go to the page Generate and Download a Client ID in your web browser. - 4.
+- 1. In the XenCenter menu, go to Tools > Configure Updates.
+The Configure Server Updates window opens. - 2.
+On the Citrix Hypervisor 8.2 CU1 or earlier tab, click the provided link to go to the page Generate and Download a Client ID in your web browser. - 3.
 You are prompted to log in to your Citrix account.
 If your organization has an active Citrix Success Services agreement, ensure that you use a Citrix account that is associated with this organization.